Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The study schedule just feels like an afterthought – sort of an add-on after the fact as a means of organizing the mass amount of prep material for students.
 I guess I would just like to see a more robust and prominent study schedule with interactive features like other courses have.

-These minor complaints aside, this is an otherwise solid USMLE prep package.
-The video lessons are extremely high quality, with excellent production value, knowledgeable instructors who are great communicators, and a short, engaging format.
+Altogether, I would say that the Lecturio USMLE prep package is just OK.
+The video lessons are extremely high quality, with excellent production value, knowledgeable instructors who are great communicators, and a short, engaging format, but that’s really it.
+For me, it was hard to find other positives.

 Lecturio Prep Books

-Lecturio takes the unique, but very cool approach of aligning their course with the infamous First Aid textbook.
+Lecturio takes the unique approach of aligning their course with the First Aid textbook.
 Rather than writing their own full-scale comprehensive USMLE prep book that would just compete with First Aid, they lean into this existing resource.
-I think this is a great move.
-Almost everyone uses First Aid anyway, and the prep book is just one small component of the entire prep package.

 Beyond the First Aid book, Lecturio does provide a number of short e-books for their students.
 These books cover USMLE study techniques, question type walkthroughs and more.
 I liked these short digital books, but didn’t spend too much time in them.